Geodeung of Geumgwan Gaya

-Geodeung of Gaya, also called Geodeung Wang, was the king of Gaya, a confederacy of chiefdoms that existed in the Nakdong River valley of Korea during the Three Kingdoms era, from 199 to 259.
+Geodeung, also called Geodeung Wang, was the king of Gaya, a confederacy of chiefdoms that existed in the Nakdong River valley of Korea during the Three Kingdoms era, from 199 to 259.
 Legend holds that he was the son of King Suro of Gaya and Suro's queen, Heo Hwang-ok.
 Legend says also they had in total ten sons.
 Geodeung Wang was married with Queen Mojong, who was the daughter of Sin Po Ch'onpukyong(泉府卿) and Mojong.
 Sin Po was a courtier in Heo Hwang-ok's entourage.